Always From Scratch

 Instructions

-• Prepare the fish by seasoning both sides with salt and pepper.
-Then pat both sides with flour.
+• Season both sides with salt and pepper.
+Then sprinkle both sides with flour.

-• In a large pan, add 2 tablespoon of avocado oil and bring to medium-high heat.
-Once hot, lay the filet into the pan carefully, skin side down.
-Sear for 4-5 minutes or until skin is golden brown.
-Using a fish spatula, flip the snapper onto the opposite side, and sear for another 4 minutes or until the reaches an internal temperature of 145°.
-Repeat the same technique for the second snapper filet
+• In a large pan, add 2 tablespoon of extra virgin olive oil and bring to medium-high heat.
+Once the oil is shimmering, lay the filet into the pan, skin side down.
+Sear for 3-4 minutes or until skin is golden brown.
+Using a fish spatula, flip the filets, and sear for another 4 minutes or until they reach an internal temperature of 145°.

 • Lower the heat to low.
-Add butter, capers, and thyme and stir until the foaming subsides.
-Add in the lemon juice and wine and reduce the liquid by half.
-Pour sauce over each filet.
-Serve with rice and vegetables
+Add 2 tablespoon butter, crushed garlic, and thyme, and stir until the foaming subsides.
+Add in the lemon juice, wine, and capers, and reduce the liquid by half, until you can drag a spoon through and leave a trail.
+Add the remaining tablespoon of butter and stir until combined.

 Notes

-1. Seared fish is a QUICK recipe.
+3. Seared fish is a QUICK recipe.
 You have to be on the fish watching and checking the temperature.
-The most important thing to do if you're new to cooking fish is to check the temperature as you go so you can see exactly when it hits 145 degrees.
+The most important thing to do if you're new to cooking fish is to check the temperature with an instant-read thermometer as you go, so you can see exactly when it hits 145 degrees.
+Just one or 2 extra minutes can add as much as 20 degrees, drying out your fish.

 Nutrition